 Sustainability Initiatives & Practices

-The Gold Coast Convention and Exhibition Centre (GCCEC) is a world leading sustainable meetings and events venue, committed to the continued cultivation of environmental and social sustainable stewardship.
-Event organisers, clients and suppliers are assured that the Centre adheres to the highest environmental practices for venues.
+The Gold Coast Convention and Exhibition Centre (GCCEC) is a world leading sustainable meetings and events venue, committed to the continued cultivation of environmental and social stewardship.
+Boasting more than 1300 clients in more than 70 countries, event organisers, clients and suppliers are assured that the Centre adheres to the highest environmental practices for venues.

-As sustainability has gathered momentum in the events community, and clients have become more aware of the environmental impacts created by their conventions and exhibitions, the GCCEC has committed to not only leading industry towards a more sustainable future for conferencing and events, but also adhering to the best environmental practices for venues world‐wide.
+As sustainability has gathered momentum in the events community, and clients have become more aware of the environmental impacts created by their conventions and exhibitions, the GCCEC has committed to not only leading industry towards a more sustainable future for conferencing and events.
+We are dedicated to providing clients with a progressive venue, dedicated to championing corporate social responsibility.

 The Gold Coast Convention and Exhibition Centre believes that sometimes it’s the most simple and inexpensive initiatives that help to not only reduce the environmental impact of an event, but also boost the morale of a client and enhance the reputation of their company.